duniter/cesium/doc/configuration.md

-fallbackLanguage            | Default locale, if browser default language not exists in Cesium                               | `en` defaultLanguage             | Used to force the default language (ignore browser's language), on user first connection.      | =`fallbackLanguage` decimalCount                | Number of decimal to display, on float value (when using relative unit)                        | `4` helptip.installDocUrl       | Used in features tour, for the link 'How-to install my own node'.                              | URL of [Duniter installation node](https://github.com/duniter/duniter/blob/master/doc/install-a-node.md) newIssueUrl                 | Used for link in the About screen, to submit new issue                                         | URL of [Cesium issues on GitHub](https://github.com/duniter/cesium/issues/new?labels=bug) timeout                     | Default network request timeout, in millisecond.                                               | `4000`
+fallbackLanguage            | Default locale, if browser default language not exists in Cesium                               | `en` defaultLanguage             | Used to force the default language (ignore browser's language), on user first connection.      | =`fallbackLanguage` decimalCount                | Number of decimal to display, on float value (when using relative unit)                        | `4` shareBaseUrl                | Used in share buttons, to reference another web site.                                          | not defined (will use navigator's window location) helptip.installDocUrl       | Used in features tour, for the link 'How-to install my own node'.                              | URL of [Duniter installation node](https://github.com/duniter/duniter/blob/master/doc/install-a-node.md) newIssueUrl                 | Used for link in the About screen, to submit new issue                                         | URL of [Cesium issues on GitHub](https://github.com/duniter/cesium/issues/new?labels=bug) timeout                     | Default network request timeout, in millisecond.                                               | `4000`